BDC Hamburger Icon

 1. Competition can spur innovation and creativity.

-In Top Dog: The Science of Winning and Losing, authors Po Bronson and Ashley Merryman argue that when people are insecure and have self-doubt, injecting some competition can drive creative achievement and innovation.
+In Top Dog: The Science of Winning and Losing (Twelve, 2013), authors Po Bronson and Ashley Merryman argue that when people are insecure and have self-doubt, competition can fuel creative achievement and team innovation.
+For example, a contest can inspire employees to improve a specific product or service, or two companies can compete to create a better application, website or consumer device.
+In these instances, competition supports innovation and creativity.

 2. Competition affects team members differently.